phucvu-nyu/bst236/docs/chapter_coding/code_principle.md

 However, in this course, we will teach you a lot about how to make your code more efficient.
 Does that mean we violate the above principle?
 I want to answer this question by the another quote:

+!!! note "Pablo Picasso:"

-> It took me four years to paint like Raphael, but a lifetime to paint like a child.
+  It took me four years to paint like Raphael, but a lifetime to paint like a child.
->
-> -- Pablo Picasso